 DATE 2

 The fault for this one going so badly is on me because I didn’t pay enough attention to what was happening.
 I’d been in New York for a month now, and I received a direct message asking if coldhealing does West Village coffee dates.
 I love walking around the West Village so I said yes.
 I skimmed over the word date in his message without really internalizing the implications.
 I was honestly more struck by the implications that I was a celebrity, because he used “coldhealing” instead of “you”.
-He seemed really excited to hang out, telling me about a novel he was writing, and I love talking about writing with people I meet because I feel like we both can learn a lot from each other.
+He seemed really excited to hang out, telling me about a novel he was writing.
+I love talking about writing with people I meet from Twitter because I feel like we always can learn a lot from each other.

 Howling at this, keeeeeeek what a time to be alive